 Commercial Refrigeration / Food and Beverage Equipment runs the nation’s restaurant industry, though if you’ve ever spent any extended time in the back of a kitchen, you understand the kind of abuse this equipment can endure on a day-to-day basis.
-With the busy holiday season approaching, it's more important than ever to keep your kitchen performing without any costly mishaps.
+It's more important than ever to keep your kitchen performing without any costly mishaps.

 It’s no secret that coolers and freezers need to be built like tanks to withstand the rigors of such a fast-paced industry, especially during the busiest times of the year.
 At the same time, restaurants understandably want to squeeze every ounce of life they can out of their coolers, freezers, fryers and ovens to save costs.

 That said, simply using equipment longer isn’t a viable solution in itself.
-The equipment also has to perform well, especially when the stakes are highest in a season like the holidays.
+The equipment also has to perform well, especially when the stakes are highest in the busiest of times.

 If those cost-saving measures include a negligence of regular maintenance, a number of things can go wrong.
-We walk through what issues can arise when Commercial Refrigeration / Food and Beverage Equipment doesn’t get the love it deserves and some planned maintenance you can employ before the worst of the holiday crowds hit.
+Here are the issues that arise when Commercial Refrigeration / Food and Beverage Equipment doesn’t get the love it deserves and and how you can plan for top equipment performance even during the busiest seasons.

 When Cooler Heads Don’t Prevail, Your Cooler Fails